This is the first installment of the Shades of Green – Disney Resort Comparison Series

-Shades of Green – Shades of Green has two pools, the Mill Pond pool shaped like the Mickey Mouse icon and has a water slide and kids water play area as well as the Magnolia Pool which features zero entry, walk in access and a hot tub.
-Shades of Green has an arcade and free console games and computers furnished by Raytheon.
+Shades of Green – Shades of Green has two pools, the Mill Pond pool shaped like the Mickey Mouse icon and has a water slide and kids water play area.
+And the Magnolia Pool which is the quiet pool featuring zero entry, walk in access and a hot tub.
+Shades of Green has an arcade.
 There are two lighted tennis courts and the resorts sits in the middle of two of Disney’s golf courses.
 The clubhouse shares a parking lot with Shades of Green.
-For the little ones there is a jungle gym/play set.
+For the little ones there is a jungle gym/play set (at the Millpond Pool).

-Pop Century – Your recreation options at Pop Century are the very nice pool and hot tub with cast member led activities, outdoor movies, a playground, and a video arcade.
+All-Star Music – Your recreation options at All-Star Music are the very nice pool and hot tub with cast member led activities, outdoor movies, a playground, and a video arcade.